 I miss the olden days.
-Don’t get me wrong, I don’t miss black-lunged street urchins scurrying up hellish, carcinogenic chimneys.
+Don’t get me wrong; I don’t miss black-lunged street urchins scurrying up narrow, carcinogenic chimneys.
 Nor do I miss the days of young cotton mill workers getting a vicious strapping for having the gall to complain about exhaustion and a degloved finger.
 No, I’m talking about a mere 25 years ago, which genuinely feels like the olden days.

 INT.
 SMALL STOREROOM.
 DAY

 Andy unpacks some workbooks from a cardboard box and places them into a pigeonhole.
 The phone rings.
 He dashes over to his desk and answers it.

 Hi Andy.
 We haven’t got any OHP acetates for Module 206.

 Andy checks the handwritten list of modules and materials sellotaped to the wall behind him, illuminated by a shaft of moted sunlight penetrating the gloom through the room’s only window.

 Don’t worry, John.
 There are no acetates for Module 206.

 Andy hangs up the phone and continues to unpack boxes.

 At the time, I didn’t like 1992 very much.
 In fact, I sporadically wrote a diary documenting my dreary days in a dead-end job.
 I was 17 years old, crimped my hair and wore baggy black cardigans because I wanted to be Robert Smith.
 But instead, I was working in a storeroom at the arse-end of an annexe building and every day just dragged.